thelia/thelia.github.io/en/documentation/loop/category.md

     - {name: "$HAS_NEXT", description: "Return 1 if the current category has a next category.
 0 otherwise.
 Only available if <strong>with_prev_next_info</strong> parameter is set to true"}
     - {name: "$PREVIOUS", description: "Category's id of the previous category.
 Only available if <strong>with_prev_next_info</strong> parameter is set to true"}
     - {name: "$NEXT", description: "Category's id of the next category.
 Only available if <strong>with_prev_next_info</strong> parameter is set to true"}
+    - {name: "$TEMPLATE", description: "the template id associated to this category", from_version: "2.2"}
 ---